dougbutner/web-4/README.md

 Of course it can!
 It's just not viable to fulfill all principles of web 4 , but can be done to an extent.

 Web 2 is not a viable candidate for **provable democracy** because the federated nature means that your biometric data **must be trusted** to a third party, possibly a large corporation or malicious actor.
+Time tokens, while a new concept, do not rely on blockchain technology, but benefit from it to remove trust and add transparency.

 ___